 I get asked this question a lot from many people, and I have to say that I just love their independent personalities, the consistency of the milking production and milking season for them, the kidding ease in our breeding does, and our friendly bucks.

 Over the past 20 years I've raised a whole lot of animals breeds, and have really been narrowing it down to what works best for what we need and in our expectations of that animal breed.
-I started in goats with one Alpine and 3 Nigerian Dwarf goats and quickly added in Oberhasli, and Toggenburg dairy goats.
+I started in goats with one Alpine and 3 Nigerian Dwarf goats and quickly added in Oberhasli, and Toggenburg breeds.
 By year two I was back to the Alpine and the Nigerians because they worked the best with my growing family.
-We've had a fiber herd of Cashmere and Angora, a boer, Nubians and laMancha goats, but for many reasons we are working back down to all Alpines.
+We've had a fiber herd of Cashmere and Angora goats previously, a boer, Nubians and laMancha goats, but for many reasons we are working back down to all Alpines.
 Our alpines average over a gallon of milk a day during their peak lactation cycles, stay in their fences, get tucked into their barns at night, get onto their milking stanchions quickly, and all of our bucks are easy to handle.

 If your thinking of adding dairy goats to your family or farm, contact us for more information on what we have available, of what we may know is available if your looking for other breeds, or if you need any dairy goat consultation or have questions.